-In the centre:- if subclass constructor doesn't call super, the parameterless superclass constructor will be called.
+In the centre:- if subclass constructor doesn't call the base constructor then the parameterless superclass constructor will be called.

-On the right:- because superclass has no paramterless constructor, subclass must have a constructor and it must call super.
+On the right:- because superclass has no paramterless constructor, subclass must have a constructor, it must call the super constructor using the keyword base and it must pass on the required paramter.
 This is simply because a (super) class with only a parameterized constructor can only be initialized by providing the required parameter(s).